JBris/nextflow-graph-machine-learning/README.md

 # Introduction

-The purpose of this project is to provide a simple demonstration of how to construct a Nextflow pipeline, with MLOps integration, for performing gene regulatory network (GRN) reconstruction using graph neural networks (GNNs).
-We also demonstrate how to extend the GNN to perform uncertainty quantification using deep kernel learning (DKL).
+The purpose of this project is to provide a simple demonstration of how to construct a Nextflow pipeline, with MLOps integration, for performing gene regulatory network (GRN) reconstruction via graph neural networks (GNNs).
+We then demonstrate how to extend the implementation of the GNN to perform uncertainty quantification using deep kernel learning (DKL).

 # The pipeline